LearnDrugAI/Multi-Tissue_Analysis_DL_AD/README.md

 * drug_set_enrich_KEGG.R: Evaluates drug repositioning results using ATC drug classifications from KEGG, including antiepileptic, antiparkinson, psychotropic, antipsychotic, and antidepressant/antianxiety drugs.
 * drug_set_enrich_MEDI.R: Validates drug repositioning results using the MEDI-HPS dataset, which contains high-precision drug indication information.
 * drug_set_enrich_ClinicalTrials.R: Assesses drug repositioning results based on a list of drugs from ClinicalTrials.gov.
+## Contributing
+We welcome contributions from the community.
+If you wish to contribute:
+1. Fork the repository.
+2. Create a new branch (git checkout -b feature-branch).
+3. Make your changes and commit (git commit -am 'Add new feature').
+4. Push to the branch (git push origin feature-branch).
+5. Create a Pull Request.
+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.